-The top federal estate tax rate for 2014 and 2015 is 40%.
-Some states impose separate state inheritance and/or estate taxes.
-Sometimes heirs are forced to sell real estate, stocks, or a family business to raise cash to pay for taxes within nine months before estate taxes are due.
+Consider this: the top federal estate tax rate for 2018 is 40%.
+Some states actually impose separate state inheritance and/or estate taxes.
+It’s not unusual for heirs to be forced to sell real estate, stocks, a family business and other assets in order to raise enough cash to satisfy tax obligations, as you generally have only nine months before you’ll have to pay estate taxes.

-The assets owned by the ILIT will not be considered part of your estate for inheritance/estate tax purposes —meaning your heirs won’t have to pay estate or inheritance taxes on them.
+Assets owned under an ILIT aren’t considered part of your estate for inheritance/estate tax purposes.
+In other words, surviving family members won’t have to pay estate or inheritance taxes.
+There are some significant advantages

-- Premiums on the life insurance policy are paid by the trust, which means that the grantor must transfer sufficient money into the trust or pay directly on behalf of the trust to cover them.
+- Life insurance premiums are paid by the trust, which means that the grantor must transfer sufficient money into the trust or pay directly on behalf of the trust to cover them.

 - ILIT uses gifts made to the trust to pay for insurance premiums.
 These gifts are removed from the estate, and the benefits paid out to your heirs will not be included as part of your estate for tax purposes.